 - Operating, maintaining, designing machinery

 The principles put forward in the Pearson Report have been developed into a PSB 21st Century view of education.
+For an interesting video on PSB style principles being communicated by children click here.

 The Core Skills Grid is used by all PSB schools, although adapted for different year groups.
 By developing an awareness of these skills across the curriculum, pupils are able to understand better their strengths and areas for development and become effective life-long learners.
+Below is an example of one used by New College School in Oxford.